RobHossBoss/RobHossBoss.com/_posts/2015-05-03-homescreen-1.md

 time: 4
 categories: Design
 image: "homescreen-spring2015-bg"
-abstract: "My favorite part about Android?
-The customization.
-This is my home screen design and layout."
 permalink: homescreen
 ---
 Welcome to the first installment of my Android home screen setup series.
 In this series I will post pictures and animations showing off my current home screen setup.
 A new entry to this series will be made whenever I make a major change in the layout.